wanchain/go-wanchain/docs/WanPoS_getting_started_manual_CN.md

 //-------INPUT PARAMS YOU SHOULD MODIFY TO YOURS--------------------

-// tranValue is the value you want to stake in minValue is 100000 var tranValue = "50000"
+// tranValue is the value you want to stake
+// non-delegate mode validator - minValue is 10000
+// delegate mode validator - minValue is 50000
+var tranValue = "50000"

 // secpub is the miner node's secpub value